Finkonn/FMDV_recombination/README.md

 - `Lpro.treefile`, `P1(VP2-VP3-VP1).treefile`, `P2.treefile`, `P3.treefile` - phylogenetic trees of recombination-free regions, as determined by recombination analysis of all complete genome sequences using RDP4
 - `A/`, `Asia1/`, `C/`, `O/`, `SAT1/`, `SAT2/`, `SAT3/` - folders containing phylogenetic trees of recombination-free regions of each serotype, as determined by RDP4 analysis of complete genome sequences of each serotype (coordinates in file names, i.e. `A_1-511.treefile` represent ungapped coordinates in the complete genome alignment)

-Bayesian phylogenetic trees of recombination-free areas in P1 region of serotypes A, Asia1, SAT1 and 4 samples of serotype O are available at `data/bayes_trees/` in `.tree` format
+Bayesian phylogenetic trees of recombination-free regions in P1 region of serotypes A, Asia1, SAT1 and 4 samples of serotype O are available in `data/bayes_trees/` in `.tree` format

 Tables and mappings required for scripts and data preparation are available in `data/tables_and_maps/`
 - `country_map.csv` - comma-separated mapping table with 2 columns: first column with names of countries to be replaced and second column with ISO-3166 codes of these countries to be replaced with.
 Used in the script `scripts/parse_genbank.ipynb` (not required) to replace country names with ISO-3166 codes for clean FASTA headers